slowernews/wisdom-tldr/chapters/introduction.md

 > *"The minute you’re satisfied with where you are, you aren’t there anymore."
 -- Tony Gwynn*

+> *"Many people lose the small joys in the hope for the big happiness."
+-- Pearl S. Buck*

-> *"The happiness of your life depends upon the quality of your thoughts."
+> *"The happiness of your life depends upon the quality of your thoughts." (...)
+"Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius*

 > *"One of the keys to happiness is a bad memory."
 -- Rita Mae Brown*

+> *"Happy is he who learns to bear what he cannot change."
+-- Friedrich Schiller*

 > *"Happiness is your default state when you remove everything." (...)
 "A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned." (...)